Module

 Establish a budget.

-The best way to establishing a budget is to figure out how much income you have coming in, and what expenses you have coming out on a regular basis.
+The best way of establishing a budget is to figure out how much income you have coming in, and what expenses you have coming out on a regular basis.
 And luckily, we showed you how to do that in the section before this one!

 Budget with cash and envelopes.